deammion/Engr-Project/project_requirement/project-requirement.md

 This project does not require a budget as it makes use of open source programs such as MITM.
 Accessing this can be done using personal computers or the computers available at Victoria University of Wellington.<br>

-The Client is local, and has indicated they can travel to Victoria University of Wellington for meetings.<br>
+The client is local, and has indicated they can travel to Victoria University of Wellington for meetings.<br>

 ### 5.3 Risks